ctrlplusb/react-universally/README.md

       If you dont' want the types you can run `npm run removetypes` to remove them from the src.
 You'll just need to clean up a few empty lines thereafter.
   - 🎛 A development and optimized production configuration.
-  - 🔧 Easy environment configuration via `dotenv` files.
+  - 🔧 Easy environment configuration via cli/host env vars and/or a [`dotenv`](https://github.com/motdotla/dotenv) file.
   - 👼 Airbnb's eslint configuration.

 ## Overview